materialsproject/pymatgen/docs/installation.rst

    usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
 Opens up input and output support for the very large number of input and output formats supported by OpenBabel.
 7. nose - For complete unittesting.
-This is NOT optional for developers!
+This is **not optional for developers**!

 Optional non-Python programs
 ----------------------------